Radio Insurgente: History

 There was a prior attempt to create a Zapatista radio network in 1998 with Radio Rebelde to cover human rights violations and provide political commentary that does not seem to have ever gained much traction.
 The radio station was first transmitted via short wave frequency in 2001 during a high-profile Zapatista gathering in Ovente, Chiapas.
 With the start of Radio Insurgente in 2003, many people arranged meetings and brought their own radio sets to mark the occasion and hear the first words "broadcast" by the network, which actually came via a CD that was played through loudspeakers.

-Radio Insurgente has also used criticism and humor since its first broadcast, when it mocked U.S. foreign policy, Silvio Berlsuconi, Tony Blair, José María Aznar, the King of Spain, and Judge Baltasar Garzón.
+Radio Insurgente has also used criticism and humor since its first broadcast, when it mocked U.S. foreign policy, Silvio Berlusconi, Tony Blair, José María Aznar, the King of Spain, and Judge Baltasar Garzón.
 It has also made fun of the low wattage of its stations, stating that "We broadcast with such little power that not even electronic Viagra can raise it."

 Since it launched it has experienced technical glitches.
 Prior to the launch of Radio Insurgentes, the EZLN transmitted content over clandestine FM stations.
 To get started, the Zapatistas built an "egg carton-lined studio" to transmit their programs.
 They have also trained themselves on how to operate the radio station; the group has also trained young women insurgents on producing radio content.
 The radio station is also completely portable; insurgents can take it up to the mountain in the morning and back down at night.

 Mexican broadcast laws require individuals to have a permit or concession to broadcast a radio signal, but the government makes it difficult for individuals to get a permit through red tape and other provisions.
 It is not uncommon for tiny wattage radio stations to pop up in Mexico, but they are often shut down by the government.
 The station was not sanctioned by any national laws and lacked a proper license, yet the San Andrés Accords between the EZLN and the Mexican government held that the indigenous communities had a right to broadcast their own content.

 In 2004, the station started a website where they archived recordings of their programs and sold CD copies.
 The website also archives the communiqués and speeches given by the EZLN leader, Subcomandante Marcos.

 In July 2006, Subcomandante Marcos was prevented from appearing on XENK-AM Radio 620 in Mexico City because of a fear the state would discontinue advertising on the station.
 Hosts of the show expressed shock at the incident, and there was a protest outside of the radio station's offices.